trentm/json/README.md

 `json -h`:

-    Usage: <something generating JSON on stdout> | json [options] [fields]
+    Usage: <something generating JSON on stdout> | json [options] [lookup]

     Pipe in your JSON for nicer output.
-Or supply `fields` to extract subsets of the JSON.
-This will skip over HTTP header blocks (as from `curl -i`) by default.
+Or supply a `lookup` to extract a subset of the JSON.
+HTTP header blocks are skipped by default (as from `curl -i`) by default.

-    By default, the output is JSON-y: JSON expect for a simple string return value, which is printed without quotes.
+    By default, the output is JSON-y: JSON except for a simple string return value, which is printed without quotes.
 Use '-j' or '-i' to override.

     Options:
-      -h        print this help info and exit
-      -H        drop any HTTP header block
+      -h, --help  print this help info and exit --version   print version of this command and exit -H          drop any HTTP header block
       -i          output using node's `sys.inspect`
       -j          output using `JSON.stringfy`, i.e. strict JSON

     Examples:
       curl -s http://search.twitter.com/search.json?q=node.js | json